Belgaum border dispute: Mahajan Commission

 Maharashtra leader Senapati Bapat resorted to a hunger strike demanding that the government form a commission to address the border dispute.
 At Maharashtra's insistence, the Government of India constituted the Mahajan Commission on 25 October 1966.
 V.P.
 Naik, Maharashtra's Chief Minister at that time, announced on 9 November 1967 that Maharashtra will adhere to the Mahajan Commission's report, regardless of the outcome.
 The commission was headed by the third Chief Justice of the Supreme Court of India, Meher Chand Mahajan.
-The commission, upon review of Maharashtra's claims, recommended the exchange of several villages in Belagavi district between the two states, but rejected Maharashtra's claim on Belgaum city.
+The commission, upon review of Maharashtra's claims, recommended the exchange of several villages in Belgaum district between the two states, but rejected Maharashtra's claim on Belgaum city.

 The Mahajan Commission received 2,240 memoranda and interviewed 7,572 people before submitting its report.
-Maharashtra had asked for 814 villages besides Belagavi.
+Maharashtra had asked for 814 villages besides Belgaum.
 It was given 262 villages including Nippani, Khanapur and Nandgad.
 Mysore State had claimed 516 villages, of which Maharashtra admitted that 260 were Kannada-speaking ones.
 It was awarded 247 villages including claim to Solapur.

 Excerpts of the Mahajan Report

-Excerpts from the Mahajan Commission report regarding the rejection of Maharashtra's claim over Belagavi:
+Excerpts from the Mahajan Commission report regarding the rejection of Maharashtra's claim over Belgaum:

 Maharashtra's claim for Belgaum is of recent origin.
 Though tabled in Parliament, Maharashtra MPs, especially from the treasury benches, did not vote against the amendment of Belgaum being part of their state.
 Belgaum is a cosmopolitan city.
 In 1920, when the AICC session was held in Belgaum, not a single leader from Maharashtra including N C Kelkar demanded that it be part of that state.
 Geographically, Kannada areas surround the city of Belgaum on three sides and by a smattering of villages belonging to Maharashtra on the fourth.
 Reorganisation will cause extreme hardship.
 Status quo should be maintained.
 From the records of rights of Belgaum city, it is seen that a majority of lands belong to Kannadigas.
 All the original records in the offices of the mamlatdar and collector are in Kannada.
 "On the appreciation of the whole material and assessing it objectively, I have reached the conclusion that I cannot recommend the inclusion of Belgaum city in the state of Maharashtra.

-The Mahajan commission report summarized its recommendations thus:
+The Mahajan commission report summarised its recommendations thus: